Vanilla Three.js

 const renderer = new WebGLRenderer({ antialias: true, canvas })

 Now, we can start defining the actual layout.
-Every layout must start with a Root element (or an element that wraps the Root element, such as the Fullscreen component).
-In this example, the Root is of size 2 by 1 (three.js units).
-The Root has a horizontal (row) flex-direction, with 2 Container children, filling its width equally with a margin around them.
+In this example, the Container is of size 8 by 4 (three.js units).
+The Container has a horizontal (row) flex-direction, with 2 Container children, filling its width equally with a margin around them.

 More in-depth information on the Flexbox properties can be found here.